NDecision/Banzai/README.md

 ###NodeResult
 When a node executes, it returns a NodeResult.
 The NodeResult will contain:
-  * The NodeResultStatus - Which represents the status of this node.
+<b>NodeResultStatus</b> - Represents the status of this node.
 If this is a parent node, it represents a rollup status of all child nodes.
-  * A reference to the subject.
+<b>Subject</b> - A reference to the subject.
-  * A collection of child result nodes corresponding to the current node's children.
+<b>ChildResults</b> - A collection of child result nodes corresponding to the current node's children.
-  * An Exception if an exception occurred during execution of the node.
+<b>Exception</b> - An Exception if any exception occurred during execution of the node.

 ####NodeResultStatus
 Each node returns a result that contains a status when run.
 The status will be one of the following: